pyvista/pyvista/doc/user-guide/data_model.rst

 Note that when wrapping the underlying VTK array, we actually perform a shallow copy of the data.
-In other words, we pass the pointer from the underlying C array to the numpy :class:`numpy.ndarray`, meaning that the two arrays are now efficiently linked.
+In other words, we pass the pointer from the underlying C array to the :class:`numpy.ndarray`, meaning that the two arrays are now efficiently linked (in NumPy terminology, the returned array is a view into the underlying VTK data).
 This means that we can change the array using numpy array indexing and have it modified on the "VTK side".

 .. jupyter-execute::